 Rafael has always been interested in science fiction.
 Authors like Octavia Butler and Samuel R. Delany got Rafael to think of the world around him as a wondrous place, and it was through this exposure that he got interested in science.
 He has written and recorded pieces for radio broadcast and worked for a time in the tech industry in San Francisco.

 Rafael loves singing and listening to pop music, writing short stories and articles, and experimenting in cooking, which he would also argue is a practical application of scientific knowledge.
 As a long-term project, he is working on music and lyrics for Impact Science, The Musical.

 Steven Rasmussen is an education professional with a long track record in curriculum development and publishing.
 Currently a Senior Associate at SR Education Associates, Steve advises clients in the education sector on business strategy, product development, strategic relations, mergers and acquisitions, sales, and marketing.

 Steve was the Co-founder and CEO of Key Curriculum Press, a publishing company known for innovative software and textbook development in STEM subjects.
 He was also president of KCP Technologies, the developer of The Geometer’s Sketchpad software for dynamic geometry, and worked around the globe on technology initiatives related to mathematics education and inquiry-based learning.

-Steve has also written a series of mathematics workbooks, Key to Fractions, Key to Decimals, Key to Percents currently published by McGraw-Hill Education, and has edited more than a dozen other works.
+Steve has also written a series of mathematics workbooks—Key to Fractions, Key to Decimals, and Key to Percents—currently published by McGraw-Hill Education, and has edited more than a dozen other works.
 Steve has given hundreds of workshops and talks on mathematics teaching and mathematics technology at national and international conferences.